-Reusing Historical Structures
+Reusing Historical Structures: Longsdorf Barn

 Many old barns, buildings, and homes in Ohio were framed up with hand-hewn beams shaped from hardwood trees felled on the property where the building was erected.
 Wood like this is not found today at the local lumber supply house.
 The virgin-growth timbers used in these early structures are a rare commodity.